sveawebpay/php-integration/README.md

 ->addCreditOrderRow() (optional, use if you want to specify new credit rows) ->addCreditOrderRows() (optional, use if you want to specify new credit rows)

+Finish by selecting the correct ordertype and perform the request:
+->creditInvoiceOrderRows() | creditCardOrderRows()| creditDirectBankOrderRows() ->doRequest()

+The final doRequest() returns either a CreditOrderRowsResponse or a CreditTransactionResponse

 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreditOrderRowsBuilder.html" target="_blank">CreditOrderRowsBuilder</a> method details.

 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.AdminService.CreditOrderRowsResponse.html">CreditOrderRowsResponse</a> for invoice and payment plan orders response.